Threatened and Endangered Species - Status Reports

 Author(s): Derek W. Stinson

-The Columbian Sharp-tailed Grouse (Tympanuchus phasianellus columbianus), the rarest of six extant subspecies of Sharp-tailed Grouse, was the most abundant and important game bird in eastern Washington during the 1800's.
-However, numbers declined dramatically with the conversion of large areas of Palouse prairie, the Klickitat region, and arable shrub-steppe to cropland.
-The statewide population continued to decline through the 20th century.
-The Sharp-tailed Grouse was listed as a state threatened species by the Washington Fish and Wildlife Commission in 1998.
+The Columbian Sharp-tailed Grouse (Tympanuchus phasianellus columbianus), the rarest of six extant subspecies of Sharp-tailed Grouse, was the most abundant and important game bird in eastern Washington during the 1800’s.
+However, numbers declined dramatically with the conversion of large areas of Palouse prairie, the Klickitat region, and arable shrub-steppe in the Columbia Basin to cropland.
+The statewide population continued to decline through the 20th century, and the species was listed as a state threatened species by the Washington Fish and Wildlife Commission in 1998.

 Stinson, D. W. 2017.
-Draft Periodic Status Review for the Columbian Sharp-tailed Grouse in Washington.
+Periodic Status Review for the Columbian Sharp-tailed Grouse in Washington.
 Washington Department of Fish and Wildlife, Olympia, Washington.
-18+ iii pp.
+17+ iii pp.

 Persons with disabilities who need to receive this information in an alternative format or who need reasonable accommodations to participate in WDFW-sponsored public meetings or other activities may contact Dolores Noyes by phone (360-902-2349), TTY (360-902-2207), or email (email@example.com